kenchoong/Setel-assessment/README.md

 ## Some random thought

 At the end, I just realize that Step Function is the best solution for this assessment, cause Lambda is very hard to control the time at the background, certainly once hit, get response imediately.
 I didnt thought this at the beginning.
-If given me few more days, I will definitely try using Step Function.
 My bad, but never mind, by now, it is what it is. 😂🤣

 ### Thats it.
 Thanks for reading.
 If anything, just let me know in issue.